datafordemocracy/PublicInterestData2018/questions.md

 4. Is there a difference in length of stay for kids of the minority race vs. non-minority?
 5. Is there a relationship between the race of the referred clients and the rate of screened out applications?
 6. What is the ratio of colored children referred to the CPS and children referred to CPS as the denominator?
+7. Are black children more likely to be placed with relatives than other children?
+Do they spend more time in out of home placement?
+8. Is there a correlation between race and the decision to send the case to either investigation or family assessment?
+Given that family assessments don’t make a finding that stays in the parent’s records while investigations do, this could be a potential disparity in outcomes for the parents.
+9. Is there a correlation between response priority and race?

 ## Initial data questions